g3n35i5/shop-db2/README.md

 #### Replenishment

 A replenishment is a fill up of a single product and always has to be part of a replenishmentcollection.
-Its total_price is added to the price of the related replenishmentcollection.
+It can be revoked.
+If all replenishments of a replenishmentcollection are revoked, the replenishmentcollection is revoked automatically.
+When rerevoking the replenishmentcollection, the replenishments stay revoked.
+If not revoked, the replenishments total_price is added to the price of the related replenishmentcollection.

 | Name | TYPE | Explanation
 | --- | --- | --- |